 In total, it took us 3 hitches to get to Taranaki and 5 to get back to Palmerston North.
 I could probably write a whole post about each one.
-We've learned a massive amount from talking to locals, and hitchhiking is sort of like speed dating or locals roulette; we meet an incredible variety of people with different backgrounds and perspectives.
-We nearly always climb out of one hitch with questions saved up for our next driver.
+We've learned a massive amount from talking to locals, and we like to refer to hitchhiking as a sort of “locals roulette” where we meet an incredible variety of people with different backgrounds and perspectives.
+We nearly always climb out of one hitch with questions saved up for our next ride.

-Our drivers on this trip ranged from mid-twenties to mid-sixties and our conversations spanned as wide a range.
+Our drivers on this trip ranged from mid-twenties to mid-sixties and our conversations spanned just as wide a range.
 One driver, a man about our age, worked as a journalist for a railway trade publication and we learned about international train infrastructure trends.
-In another car our driver gave us a horrifying request: "Explain to me the American healthcare system."
+In another car, our driver had a horrifying request: "Explain to me the American healthcare system,” he said.
 Jonathan and I just looked at each other and laughed...
 But we hacked our way through and in return, we learned a great deal about the very different healthcare system here.

 Our longest ride was two and a half hours with a young woman -- younger than me, anyway -- who wowed us with an extensive and articulately expressed understanding of American politics.
-She asked about cannabis and how it can simultaneously be federally illegal and yet also legal in Colorado (go ahead, try explaining this in a way that doesn't make it sound insane).
-And she explained New Zealand's political parties to us, along with a run-down of some of the controversial issues being debated in the capitol (for example, the use of a particularly poisonous pesticide used to kill invasive possums).
+She asked about cannabis and how it can simultaneously be federally illegal and yet also legal in our home state of Colorado (go ahead, try explaining this in a way that doesn't make our government sound completely insane).
 On the final leg of our journey, an older gentleman picked us up in his shiny new Jaguar.
-It was New Year's Eve and, on his way to a dialysis appointment, he said wanted to get in one last good deed for 2018.
+It was New Year's Eve and he was on his way to a dialysis appointment.
+He said wanted to get in one last good deed for 2018.

 But back to my birthday, as we were hitching out of Whanganui...

-It took us until mid afternoon to reach North Egmont where we'd start our ascent of Taranaki the next morning.
-By the time we arrived, the visitor's center cafe was closed and hopes of a birthday lunch were dashed.
-I was feeling lonely and far away from the people I love.
-Plus, I was probably more than a little hangry, if we're being honest.
-It wasn't the best birthday morning ever.
+It took us until mid afternoon to reach North Egmont, the town where we'd start our ascent of Taranaki and by the time we arrived, the visitor's center cafe was closed.
+All hope of a birthday lunch was dashed, and I was feeling very far away from home and from the people I love.
+If we’re being honest, I was probably more than a little hangry.
+It wasn't the best birthday morning I’ve ever had.

-But things started turning around as my "American birthday" arrived (since we're 18 hours ahead, I casually added most of a day to my celebration).
-A few hiker friends showed up completely unexpectedly and we even got some free sausages to add to our oh-so-exciting ramen noodle dinner.
+But things started turning around as my "American birthday" arrived (we're 18 hours ahead, so I casually added most of a day to my celebration).
+A few hiker friends showed up completely unexpectedly, and we even got some free sausage to add to our celebratory dinner of instant ramen.
 We had a stunning sunset to finish out the evening and went to bed early -- the alarm was set for 4am.

-I love walking in the predawn hours, my whole world only as big as the small circle of light from my headlamp.
-It is quiet; the birds have not yet sensed that day is arriving and we have the mountain all to ourselves.
+I love walking in the predawn hours, my whole world contained in the small circle of light from my headlamp.
+It was quiet, that morning; the birds had not yet sensed that day was arriving and we had the mountain all to ourselves.
 We reached treeline just as the first light was spilling over the horizon.

 In the Maori tradition, Taranaki is said have fought with Mt.
 Tongariro over a lady mountain, Pihanga, and to have lost.
-In his grief, they say, Taranaki ran all the way to the west coast, leaving a deep gorge behind him that filled with his tears to form the Whanganui River.
+In his grief, they say, Taranaki ran all the way to the west coast, leaving a deep gorge behind him that filled with his tears to form the Whanganui River (where we’d spent Christmas the week before).
 The mountain stands completely alone at the edge of the ocean, a perfectly conical volcano in a near-perfectly circular ring of wilderness.
 Far in the distance, we could see the peaks of Ngauruhoe and Ruapehu rising above the clouds.